basmah113/mobiledevelopment/README.md

 - C#: (Programming Languages for scripting and game mechanics)

+## Feedback

 **Tutor Feedback Reflection Week 3:**

 **Feedback:** Discussed the Game Idea with Dr.Kurtis and he suggested great ideas to make it better with adding monetizations/ads/In-App purchases.
 Also suggested to add difficulty levels to keep the players engaging.

 **Action Taken:** Started Initial planning, basic level designs and laser mechanics.
 Along with deciding on the lasers, obstacles, player health system and timers in the game.

+**Tutor Feedback Reflection Week 7:**

+**Feedback:** The feedback was invaluable, as it helped me identify areas needing improvement, especially around touch control sensitivity and UI accessibility.
+Making these adjustments improved the gameplay experience and allowed me to address areas that could impact the final submission.

+**Action Taken:** Addressed feedback, enhanced touch control sensitivity, refined player movement and made UI adjustments for better accessibility.
+Continued to implement feedback-driven improvements to prepare for the next submission.ers in the game.

 ## Folders / Structures